alumican/Cakefile/README.md

 define = () ->

     #setTask(
-    #    'Output JavaScript file name (without extension)',
+    #    'Output JavaScript file name (without extension)'
-    #    ['Array of source CoffeeScript file names (without extension)', ...],
+    #    ['Array of source CoffeeScript file names (without extension)', ...]
-    #    'Base directory of source files (if omitted, this is directory at Cakefile)',
+    #    'Base directory of source files (if omitted, this is directory at Cakefile)'
     #    'Directory of output file (if omitted, this is directory at Cakefile)'
     #)